beagleboard/beaglev-ahead/README.md

 # Requirements to begin
 * Documentation needs
    * Reference schematic and PCB
-   * Additional SoC details (Chinese language is good)
+   * Additional SoC details (Chinese language is good) - pointers to licensed IP is fine
       * Overview of SoC Memory Map
       * Boot process
       * Clocking and reset